Compute configuration reference

 To enable or disable Photon acceleration, select the Use Photon Acceleration checkbox.
 To learn more about Photon, see What is Photon?.

-Worker and driver node types
+Worker node type

 A compute resource consists of one driver node and zero or more worker nodes.
 You can pick separate cloud provider instance types for the driver and worker nodes, although by default the driver node uses the same instance type as the worker node.
-Different families of instance types fit different use cases, such as memory-intensive or compute-intensive workloads.
+The driver node setting is underneath the Advanced performance section.

-You can also select a pool to use as the worker or driver node.
-Only use a pool with preemptible VM instances as your worker type.
-Select a separate on-demand driver type to prevent your driver from being reclaimed.
+Do not use a pool with preemptible VM instances as your driver type.
+Select an on-demand driver type to prevent your driver from being reclaimed.
 See Connect to pools.

 In multi-node compute, worker nodes run the Spark executors and other services required for a properly functioning compute resource.
 When you distribute your workload with Spark, all of the distributed processing happens on worker nodes.
 Databricks runs one executor per worker node.
 Therefore, the terms executor and worker are used interchangeably in the context of the Databricks architecture.